harveylauw/IS415-Geospatial-Project/content/pages/Business-Proposal.md

 Second-order Analysis:
 - Analyses the interaction between bushfire data points to identify any possible relationship.
-- Second order effect: Observations vary from place to place due to interaction effects between observationsâ.
+- Second order effect: Observations vary from place to place due to interaction effects between observations?.
 - Second order properties are described by the relationship between the observations.
 - Conduct Complete Spatial Randomness (CSR) test on the bushfire point events to evaluate if there are signs of clustering, dispersion, or random.
 - Possible techniques: